The Seventh Eye

 The Staff

-Founder and Chief Editor, 1996‒2012: Uzi Benziman
+Founder and Editor in chief, 1996‒2012: Uzi Benziman

-Chief Editor, 2012‒2015: Hanoch Marmari
+Editor in chief, 2012‒2015: Hanoch Marmari

-Journalists: Oren Persico and Itamar Benzaquen
+Staff writers: Oren Persico and Itamar Benzaquen

-Language Editor: Rachel Peretz
+Language Editor, 2008-2015: Rachel Peretz

-The Seventh Eye also publishes reports, articles and commentary by contributing writers ‒ journalists, academics and web experts.
+The Seventh Eye publishes reports, articles and commentary by contributing writers ‒ journalists, academics and web experts.
 Our full list of writers can be viewed here (Hebrew).

 A Brief History

-The Seventh Eye was founded on January 1996 as a hard copy bimonthly journal, by senior Israeli journalists who wished to establish a transparent platform for discussing the issues of their trade.
+The Seventh Eye was founded as a hard copy bimonthly journal, by senior Israeli journalists who wished to establish a transparent platform for discussing the issues of their trade.
 The founding editor, Uzi Benziman, accompanied by Prof. Yaron Ezrahi, formed a crew of senior writers ‒ Nahum Barnea, Carmit Guy and Rafi Mann ‒ who shared The Seventh Eye's pages with young journalists as well as contributing columnists and academics.

 The Magazine quickly became the most significant arena for honest and constructive dialogue on the challenges facing the Israeli media ‒ a journal in which journalists evaluate and criticize the media's performance, raise ethical questions, and discuss issues in the Israeli media, as well as publish new facts and groundbreaking original reporting.

 In 2008, after 70 print issues, this pioneer of journalistic self-criticism abandoned its printed format and was transformed into a vibrant website.
 Now an online magazine, The Seventh Eye exposes the inner workings of the media, offers new perspectives on media ethics, and empowers journalists to fulfill their role as watchdogs of Israel's embattled democracy.
 Its articles are cited frequently in Supreme Court rulings, Knesset position papers and debates, and academic research.
-The Seventh Eye it is often quoted by the media, websites, and blogs.
+The Seventh Eye it is often quoted by the media.

 The Seventh Eye also plays a central role in training the next generation of Israeli media professionals.
 A valuable teaching tool in academic programs in communications, it serves as a resource for faculty and students of journalism, communications, and political science.